 During this period, a parent’s task is to get to know their child all over again and connect with them, but not as a friend.
 Many parents try to be friends to their teenagers which causes them to lose their authority.
 You need to maintain your role as a parent and be an authoritative figure to your child.
 Also, you need to learn how to communicate with your teenager, who has become a different person, start to listen more and value their opinion.
 You should also get to know their interests, desires, and aspirations and then find a way to create a balance between your expectations and their desires.
 Only then will your child become a hardworking dreamer who is ready to work on their progress, as well as personal and professional development.

-By getting closer to your teenager, you’ll be able to advise them, help them achieve their dreams and get into one of the best ROI colleges without them rebelling against you or alienating themselves.
+By getting closer to your teenager, you’ll be able to advise them, help them achieve their dreams and get into a good college without them rebelling against you or alienating themselves.
 You will inspire your child to be the best version of themselves and help them find the long-term motivation to do to so.

 Different types of motivation

 The function of education is to teach one to think intensively and to think critically.
 Intelligence plus character – that is the goal of true education.
 Martin Luther King, Jr

 Motivation is a change-oriented movement, which means that there should be a specific goal that your teenager will strive for.
 There are different types of motivation that can be divided into four categories: possible selves, possible futures, task interest and near-term gratification.
 While the first two categories refer to long-term achievements and results, the second two stand for short-term achievements and support the long-term goals.
 In order to help your child realize a long-term goal, you should start from short-term ones that will bring about optimism and energy which will then motivate them to stay focused and pursue their major life goals.